vineshgurram/portfolio/README.md

 ## About Me

-I'm a Navi Mumbai based Front-End Developer with 1 Years of experience in Web Developer.
+I'm Navi Mumbai based Front-End Developer with 1 Years of experience in Web Development.
 I love Javascript enjoy collaborating on innovative projects.

 As a developer, I enjoy challenges that evolve into learning experiences.
 I'm always learning new things in the world of coding, staying up to date with the latest techniques.